wezhubb/CSC495/final_report.md

 &nbsp;&nbsp;&nbsp;&nbsp; Soundex is a rule-based phonetic algorithm used to encode words on their English pronunciation.
 Soundex will assign a four-digit code for each word, a letter followed by three numbers, representing the word’s phonetic sound.
 Words that have similar pronunciation will receive the same or similar Soundex codes (Russell and Odell, 1918).
 In the previous example, "Smith" and "Smythe” would have the same code of S530.
 Besides Soundex, another rule-based phonetic algorithm we would apply is Metaphone.
 Like Soundex, Metaphone generates a phonetic representation of a word based on its sound.
 However, the phonetic representation Metaphone generated is not limited to the length of four but varies depending on the pronunciation of the word.
 The Metaphone algorithm is an improvement on Soundex and includes the consideration of common prefixes, vowels, consonants, and silent letters (Lawrence 1990).
 In the previous example, "Smith" and "Smythe” would have the same code of SM0.

-&nbsp;&nbsp;&nbsp;&nbsp; In the pursuit of refining our auto-correction algorithm, our objective is to choose the method that yields the highest accuracy rate for autocorrection out of all possible methods: fuzzy, Soundex, Metaphone, and a combination of phonetic with fuzzy matching techniques.
+&nbsp;&nbsp;&nbsp;&nbsp; In the pursuit of refining our auto-correction algorithm, our objective is to choose the method that yields the highest accuracy rate for autocorrection out of all possible methods: Fuzzy, Soundex, Metaphone, and a combination of phonetic with Fuzzy matching techniques.
 This integration aims to produce an algorithm capable of correcting misspelt medication names with a higher level of accuracy.
 By exploring the synergy between phonetic and string-based approaches, we anticipate achieving a more comprehensive solution to the challenges posed by medication name misspellings in the IMPACT database.

 # Method